 The ADA Consultant will conduct an airport-wide self-evaluation process per Section 504 of the Rehabilitation Act of 1973 and Title II.
 The ADA Consultant will also be required to work with SCDA staff, the public, and stakeholders representing persons with disabilities to assist with the self-evaluation process.

 SCDA-wide self-assessment of SCDA facilities, pedestrian accessibility, programs, and services shall at a minimum address the following general considerations.
-Certain services or programs may have additional specific considerations that will also need to be included for their self-evaluation survey.
+Certain services or programs may have additional specific considerations that the Consultant will also need to include for their self-evaluation survey.